BedirhanTalhaKuzucu/FlightReservationApp/README.md

 ```

 ## Acknowledgements
-- I built a blog site using React
-- I used  libraries for css (Mui)
+- I have produced api for flight booking website with Django REST framework
-- I used fireblog as database
+- I used sqlite database in development and PostgreSQL database in production.
-- Users must register and login to the site to create a new blog.
+- Users can login and register.
-- Login user can create  blog;
-    +can comment on other users' blogs,
-    +can add favorites other users' blogs.
-- Only the creator of each block can update, delete that block.
+- I used token for authentication
+- I created api reference documentation using Swagger
+- I installed Django Debug Toolbar to get debug info about current request/response
+- Create, update, delete operations can be performed on more than one model with a single end point.

 ## Contact